Dr. Trey Jarboe has been named Associate Vice President of Online Enrollment at University of the Cumberlands (UC).

 Jarboe said he is excited for the challenge of his new position, providing oversight of the largest programs Cumberlands offers and working to grow enrollment throughout the entire online spectrum of program offerings.

-Online programs at Cumberlands have grown dramatically over the past few years, primarily due to the value offered though the online programs.
+Online programs at Cumberlands have grown dramatically over the past few years, primarily due to the value offered through the online programs.
 In January, total enrollment at the university surpassed 10,000 students.

 Despite the growth, all of Cumberlands programs are managed from the Williamsburg campus with personnel focused on academic advisors and program administrators ensuring each online student receives the same experience and attention traditional, on-campus undergraduate students receive.